Discover top-quality products tailored for scientific and medical research. Request a personalized quote today

 When you publish your research, please cite our product as “AcceGen Biotech Cat.# XXX-0000”.
 In return, we’ll give you a $100 coupon.
 Simply click here and submit your paper’s PubMed ID (PMID).

-The LIM1215 cell line plays a pivotal role in advancing colorectal cancer research by serving as a valuable tool for various applications.
-It is prominently utilized to construct LIM1215 xenograft models in immunocompromised mice, facilitating the study of tumor behavior and therapeutic interventions.
-Additionally, LIM1215 cells are instrumental in identifying potential biomarkers for colorectal cancer, aiding in early detection and personalized treatment strategies.
-Moreover, they are employed to investigate the factors driving morphological alterations and proliferation in colorectal cancer cells, including the elucidation of crucial biochemical pathways such as EGF signal transduction.
+The LIM1215 cell line plays a pivotal role for colorectal cancer research, particularly in the context of hereditary cancer syndromes such as HNPCC.
+It is prominently utilized to construct LIM1215 xenograft models in immunocompromised mice, facilitating in vivo assessment of tumor progression and therapeutic efficacy.
+Additionally, LIM1215 cells are instrumental in identifying potential diagnostic and prognostic biomarkers, aiding in early detection and personalized treatment strategies.
+Moreover, they are employed to EGF-mediated signaling, morphological plasticity, and proliferative mechanisms in colorectal cancer cells.
+Their exosome profile also makes LIM1215 valuable for studies on tumor-derived extracellular vesicles and intercellular communication in cancer.